cnslab-network-security/homework1/task1/README.md

 1. Run `echo_server.py`
 2. Run `echo_client.py`
 3. Type any string you want to send to server from a client side.
-4. Check that the string is printed out from the server side.
+4. Check that the string is printed out from the server side correctly.